Mike Eruzione: In popular culture

 In the 1981 made-for-TV movie about the 1980 U.S. Hockey team called Miracle on Ice, Eruzione is portrayed by actor Andrew Stevens.
 In the 2004 Disney film entitled Miracle, he is portrayed by actor Patrick O'Brien Demsey.
 Demsey had played hockey at Fitchburg State College, but he gave it up because of injuries and a desire to pursue an acting career.
 He saw the call for auditions the day before the auditions closed and won the part just days after his 24th birthday.
 To prepare for the role, he trained with the team Mike Eruzione coached at the time.

 In the American Dad! episode "The Return of the Bling," Roger reveals that he was part of the 1980 U.S. hockey team, under his persona "Chex LeMeneux."
 Stan does not believe him until Roger takes him to a team reunion at La Quinta Inns and Suites and Stan gets to see his team heroes Jim Craig, Mark Johnson and Eruzione.
 Eruzione provided his own voice for the episode.
 In season four, episode 12 of the animated television show Archer, the main character, Sterling Archer responds to his mother's exclamation, "So then we will beat the Russians!" with the retort, "Give it up folks: Mike Eruzione!"

-Mike Eruzione was the presenter in the 1981 pilot of Starcade, a game show featuring video games.
+Eruzione was the presenter in the 1981 pilot of Starcade, a game show featuring video games.

 Politics

 Eruzione has supported both Democrats and Republicans, voting for Barack Obama in 2008 and Donald Trump in 2016.
-In 2012, Eruzione appeared at the Republican National Convention, and he gave a short speech in support of nominee Mitt Romney.
+In 2012, Eruzione appeared at the Republican National Convention, and he gave a speech in support of nominee Mitt Romney.

 Along with thirteen teammates from the 1980 Lake Placid games, Eruzione received backlash when he appeared at a campaign rally for President Trump in Las Vegas in 2020.
 Several of the former players, including Eruzione himself, sported red Keep America Great hats.
 Eruzione said he was saddened by the controversy, stating "I shake my head at it, that's all I can say."

 He later said he regretted the appearance, noting that the team had only been invited to a private picture event and had not expected to appear onstage.
 On wearing the hat, he said, "I just put it on.
 I wasn’t thinking.
 Maybe this shows I’m naive, shows I’m stupid.
 I don’t know.
 I don’t follow politics.
 I know [Trump] has had some issues and said a lot of things people don’t like.”